 - User groups that solicit product feature ideas - Ideation gives these organizations a central place to gather and nurture feedback to better align their product road map with user-requested ideas and features.

 - Associations that request event session ideas for their upcoming annual conference - Ideation gives these associations an opportunity to deliver the sessions and content their members actually want and need.

-- One centralized location where all Ideation conversations take place - the Ideation Home page
+- A centralized location where all Ideation conversations take place: the Ideation home page

 - When searching for ideas, the system will display already submitted ideas as users type into the search bar.
 This helps to both make it easier to find ideas and prevent duplicate submissions about the same ideas.
 If a user doesn't see a suggested idea already submitted, they can click a link right from the search bar to post it themselves.

 - Users can vote and comment on submissions, helping to crowd-source ideas and feedback

 - Admins can control who can view and submit ideas

 - Admins can create custom Categories to keep ideas organized